openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/components/schema/user.User.md

 ## objectWithNoDeclaredPropsNullable

+## description
+test code generation for nullable objects.
+Value must be a map of strings to values or the &#x27;null&#x27; value.

 test code generation for nullable objects.
 Value must be a map of strings to values or the 'null' value.

 ## Schema Type Info